SergioBenitez/state/README.md

-`state` has been extensively vetted, manually and automatically, for soundness and correctness. _All_ unsafe code, including in internal concurrency primitives, `Container`, and `Storage` are exhaustively verified for pairwise concurrency correctness and internal aliasing exclusion with `loom`.
+`state` has been extensively vetted, manually and automatically, for soundness and correctness. _All_ unsafe code, including in internal concurrency primitives, `Container`, and `InitCell` are exhaustively verified for pairwise concurrency correctness and internal aliasing exclusion with `loom`.
 Multithreading invariants, aliasing invariants, and other soundness properties are verified with `miri`.
 Verification is run by the CI on every commit.

 ## Performance

-`state` is heavily tuned to perform optimally. `Storage` is optimal for global storage retrieval; it is _slightly faster_ than accessing global state initialized through `lazy_static!`, more so across many threads. `LocalStorage` incurs slight overhead due to thread lookup.
-However, `LocalStorage` has no synchronization overhead, so retrieval from `LocalStorage` is faster than through `Storage` across many threads.
+`state` is heavily tuned to perform optimally. `InitCell` is optimal for global storage retrieval; it is _slightly faster_ than accessing global state initialized through `lazy_static!`, more so across many threads. `LocalInitCell` incurs slight overhead due to thread lookup.
+However, `LocalInitCell` has no synchronization overhead, so retrieval from `LocalInitCell` is faster than through `InitCell` across many threads.

 Bear in mind that `state` allows global initialization at _any_ point in the program.
 Other solutions, such as `lazy_static!` and `thread_local!` allow